vickyliuliu/vickyliuliu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ), 2017-2021
+* B.E. in Computer Science, the Chinese University of Hong Kong, Shenzhen (CUHKSZ), 2017-2021
 * M.S. in Computer and Information Science, University of Pennsylvania, 2021-2023

 Work experience